jonathanhle/ansible-babun-bootstrap/README.md

 Bootstrap script will be added to .zshrc in $HOME.

 You'll need to change the username in the ansible-playbook.bat to your username in the sed statements and/or adjust them to fit where Babun was installed.

+    Please only use this shim with Vagrant for nonDev testing on Windows.
+    It's slows down Ansible a good bit and isn't representative of how quick Ansible can be.